A topic from the subject of Biochemistry in Chemistry.

 Key Points:

-• Biochemical systems are those that occur in living organisms.
+• Biochemical systems are the chemical processes within living organisms.

-• Organic molecules are essential for life and carry out a variety of functions in biochemical systems, including energy storage, information storage, and catalysis.
+• Organic molecules perform diverse functions in biochemical systems, including energy storage, information storage (DNA/RNA), and catalysis (enzymes).

 Main Concepts: